jyang123-bit/Website/_posts/2020-06-23-Notes-cross-reference-historical-events.md

 - Brunei

 ---
-`1900- 1920` Chinese and Indian immigrants coming to Malaya for labor works in plantation and tin mining
+`1900- 1920` Chinese and Indian immigrants coming to Malaya for labor works in plantation and mining

 `1903- 1990`<kbd>(87 years)</kbd> Tunku Abdul Rahman